AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

    >[!NOTE]
    >
-   >The merchant's PCI compliance builds upon the PCI certifications of Adobe Commerce on cloud infrastructure and the cloud hosting provider to minimize the areas that must be reviewed.
+   >To minimize the areas that must be reviewed, PCI compliance for the merchant is built on the PCI certifications of Adobe Commerce and the cloud hosting provider.

 - Running PCI ASV scans and remediating issues in the core Adobe Commerce on cloud infrastructure code and platform
 - Monitoring all application activities that might reveal a potential security threat, including penetration testing, vulnerability scans, and logs